 It’s so easy to lose critical documentation when your office is messy.
 Whether you’re a lawyer or a construction worker, most jobs nowadays involve some sort of paperwork.
 When you need a certain document to finish a task, if you can’t provide the document, it could cause major problems.

 Losing important documents can result in a lot of serious consequences, the worst of which is getting fired.
 Organizing the documents n is vital to keeping everything where it should be so it’s easily accessible when you need it.

 If an organization isn’t your strong suit, ask for help on how to tidy your desk or organize your files.
 Consider hiring an organization professional, or even talking to the most organized person in the office.
 Most organized people are happy to share what they know and would be flattered by your admiration of their work habits.

 We all know people who keep their offices extremely messy, but there’s also another side of the spectrum – people whose offices are organized down to the smallest detail.
 It can be difficult for people from these opposite ends of the spectrum to work near each other without resentment developing.

 It can be difficult enough to get along with co-workers, let alone when you add in messy work habits.
-Be considerate of your co-workers and keep your office space clean and organized.
+Be considerate of your co-workers and keep your workplace clean and organized.

 There’s nothing worse than being up to your ears in scattered paperwork and receiving a pop-in visit from a senior-level executive.
 When it comes to impressing superiors, looking cluttered and unorganized is not the first impression you want to make.